matteo9903/master_thesis/README.md

 In the file called <b>classification (diff number if features)</b> I tried to train the alghoritm on the same dataset by selecting different number of features with mRMR, obtaining an improvement of AUC, ACC and F1 with XGBoost (10 features).<br>

-In the file called <b>survival analysis</b> I applied survival analysis to the old dataset, doing the same preprocessing and using RSF, CPH and GradientBoosting .<br>
+In the file called <b>survival analysis</b> I applied survival analysis to the old dataset, doing the same preprocessing and using RSF, CPH and GradientBoosting.
+The results are evaluated with c-index .<br>